tpadjen/qmk_firmware/keyboards/planck/keymaps/tpadjen/readme.md

   * Most keys pass through to the underneath layers, but with the command key held.
   * Exceptions:
     * Q, W, P, N, and Backspace are set to the same as the LOWER layer to reduce distracting mistakes, like closing windows or opening files.
-    * ` is placed directly underneath tab for switching between open windows of the same app on Mac.
+    * CMD+` is placed under CMD+Tab for switching between open windows of the same app on Mac, it also reverses CMD+Tab order when switcher is already visible

 <hr>